IAD-ZHDK/ChatGPT_arduinoV2/README.md

 ### 3. Create and activate a Python virtual environment and install packages

-This project requires Python 3.13.3 (please do not use a newer Python version, until onyxruntime is support).
+This project requires Python 3.13.3 (please do not use a newer Python version, until onyxruntime is supported).
 The instructions below assume the Python 3.13 executable is available as `python3.13`.

 ```bash
 # create venv with Python 3.13.3